okkine/HA-Sol/README.md

 ### Option 2: Manual Installation

-1. Download the `sol` folder from this repository
+1. Download the `custom_components/sol` folder from this repository
 2. Place it in your `config/custom_components/` directory
 3. Restart Home Assistant
 4. Add the integration to your configuration